 Start your research by brainstorming terms to describe what you're looking for.
 Try to come up with an assortment of words or phrases that you can combine to get the best results.
-For instance, if you're looking for articles about the news media's influence on voting (in any country), what words might work for each of the major concepts in your research question?
+For instance, if you're looking for articles or editorials about connections between religion and racism, what words might work to get at the major concepts in your research question?

 |Main Research Concepts||Additional Associated or Alternative Terms|

 |racism||racial tension, discrimination, Jim Crow, segregation, prejudice...|

 |people||blacks, African Americans, Negroes, whites, Caucasian, Hispanic, Asian, Native American...|

 |place of interest||country, city, or other location name...|

 Academic Search Complete is a database of magazine and journal articles.
 You can limit your search to pull up only scholarly (peer-reviewed) articles right from the start or search broadly.